JohnLCaron/rlauxe/README.md

             𝑝_𝑖 := max (𝑓_𝑐), 𝑐 ∈ C ∩ C𝑖, where C_𝑖 denotes the contests on card 𝑖.
         4.b) Estimate the total sample size to be Sum(𝑝_𝑖), where the sum is across all cards 𝑖 except phantom cards.

-For each contest assertion we estimate the needed sample size.
-The contest sample_size is then the maximum of those.

-Consistent Sampling then figures out which CVRs are chosen to satisfy all of the contests being audited.

-AFAICT, the calculation of the total_size using the probabilities as described above in 4.b) is when you just want the total_size estimate, but not do the consistent sampling.
+AFAICT, the calculation of the total_size using the probabilities as described in 4.b) is only used when you just want the total_size estimate, but not do the consistent sampling.

 ### Consistent Sampling